 I have gone on to partner with companies like CJ Affiliate, ConvertKit, Shopify and SiteGround because I use them for my businesses and I would recommend them to anyone getting started.
 They have proven to be excellent tools for my two very different companies.
 I use Shopify for my automotive website and SiteGround for my blog.
 For more information on SiteGround read How to Start a WordPress Blog Using SiteGround.
-Make sure to partner with affiliates that will reach your targeted audience.

 I would recommend starting with a minimum of 5 to 10 affiliates.
 You want to maintain a professional image while marketing affiliates that you would recommend to others.
 Therefore, just remember when getting started you are not going to get accepted to every affiliate program or company.
 Remember to choose affiliate programs that work for you.
 And one last tip that I learned from Oh, She Blogs! is to apply as a Publisher not as a Merchant when you are applying to affiliate networks.